-Always start with assuming righteous intent from the other person.
+Always start with assuming the good intentions from the other person.

-1. Don’t allow yourself to live in the false reality of assumptions, perceptions or intuition.
+- Don’t allow yourself to live in the false reality of assumptions, perceptions, or intuition.

-2. As leaders, we have an obligation to seek the facts first and not become a party to perception and assumption.
+- As leaders, we must seek the facts first and not become a party to opinion and conjecture.

-Leadership is about stripping away the prisms we and our teams are using that are skewing the facts, undermining trust.
-By removing these prisms we help reveal real motives and intentions behind actions, behaviors, and comments.
-At times we learn the motives were self-serving or malicious.
-When this is discovered then the attitude or behavior of that employee becomes a performance issue.
-To achieve the status of a high performing leader we need to create a climate of trust among co-workers and the organization and work tirelessly to preserve that trust in actions, motives, and intent.
+Leadership is about stripping away the prisms our teams, and we are using that are skewing the facts, undermining trust.
+By removing these prisms, we help reveal real motives and intentions behind actions, behaviors, and comments.
+At times we learn the reasons were self-serving or malicious.
+When this is discovered, then the attitude or behavior of that employee becomes a performance issue.
+To achieve the status of a high performing leader, we need to create a climate of trust among coworkers and the organization and work tirelessly to preserve that trust in actions, motives, and intent.

-An important trait of a leader is to teach ourselves and others to pause these stories we write in our heads and seek facts and understanding first.
+An essential trait of a leader is to teach ourselves and others to pause these stories we write in our heads and seek facts and understanding first.